Evodevelopment/PracticalDA/README.md

 ## Practical Data Analysis

 #### Data science has become popular in the last few years due to its successful application in making business decisions.
+- so general and redundat statement - comment 28/7

 # Test - Update